Our History

 Drs Arthur Booth and Charlie Davis, Co-Founders of Barrier Islands Free Medical Clinic

-Today, these dreams have come to light – with over 67,000+ free patient visits served since 2008, with 400+ patients walking through the clinic doors each month.
-Since our founding, we have expanded to include the entire Tri-county - assisting Charleston, Dorchester and Berkeley adults without health insurance.
+Today, these dreams have come to light – with over with 450+ patients walking through the clinic doors each month.
 With over 120 volunteer doctors, nurses and support aiding the mission of the clinic, Barrier Islands Free Medical Clinic continues to expand and attract talented volunteer medical staff and assistance.
 Funded by the generosity of individual donors, grants from private foundations, community and religious organizations, and local fundraising efforts, The Free Clinic has received $1.6 million given in-kind services.

 Unique to our mission and vision, our clinic goals are to: